Loading...

 Physical Activity

-Engage in light exercise, such as a short walk, after consuming the milkshake to help lower blood sugar levels.
+Engage in a light walk or physical activity after consuming the milkshake to help lower blood sugar levels.

 Monitor Timing